chitransh1998/handwritten-equation-solver/README.md

 * Improvements towards robustness of model can be added like working in variable lighting conditions and challenging backgrounds based on requirements.
 * Project can be extended to making image based circuit solver and for solving differential equations and other more complex mathematical equations.

+## Usage

+Run the `main.py` file in python to test the model.
+Make sure all requisite libraries are installed before running the code.